top of page

 • Screen enclosure and doors

-The inspector will include all details and findings along with the home inspection report.
+The pool inspection company will include all details and findings along with the home inspection report.
 That way, you will know what is in need of repairs or replacement prior to closing.

-A pool inspection will ensure that you’re not buying a swimming pool that is in need of too many repairs.
+This inspection will ensure that you’re not buying a swimming pool that is in need of too many repairs.
 Several problems associated with it could require major spending.
-For this reason, having an inspection will be an important factor in negotiating the price of your future home.
-If the home interests you, but the pool inspection report is deceiving, the major issues could be fixed by the seller or you might get a better deal on the home selling price.
+For this reason, hiring a pool inspector will be an important factor in negotiating the price of your future home.
+If the home interests you, but the swimming pool inspection is deceiving, the seller may agree to fix the issues or provide a reduction of the home selling price.
 Your agent will be able to help you with negotiation.

 bottom of page